petergithub/notes/tech/MySQLNotes.md

 --add-drop-table 在每个create语句之前增加一个drop table
 --no-create-info, -t Do not write CREATE TABLE statements that re-create each dumped table.
 --default-character-set=utf8 带语言参数导出

+--single-transaction	This option sets the transaction isolation mode to REPEATABLE READ without blocking any applications. .
+It is useful only with transactional tables such as InnoDB

+--lock-tables=false , -l	Lock all tables before dumping them.
+The tables are locked with READ LOCAL to allow concurrent inserts in the case of MyISAM tables.
+For transactional tables such as InnoDB and BDB, --single-transaction is a much better option, because it does not need to lock the tables at all.
 ```

 #### Import/Restore